y2q-actionman/cl-aws-custom-runtime-test/README.md

 After that, `aws_lambda_bootstrap.zip` will be made.

 (Additionaly, this script makes a text file lists built-in libraries.
-This is only for provide some information to writers of AWS Lambda function.
+This is only for provide some information to writers of AWS Lambda function.)

+(TODO: I will clean *build_bootstrap_in_vm.sh* by splitting Lisp codes to another file.)

 ### Publish it is as a AWS Lambda's custom function layer.